How to Start a CrossFit Gym

 Step 10: Hire Employees

-You will need employees to help you run your CrossFit gym, and your coaches and trainers will need to have their CrossFit certification.
+You will need employees and CrossFit coaches to help run your gym.
+It’s important to know that all coaches and trainers will need to have their CrossFit certification before training, under CrossFit licensing.
 You’ll have to decide if you want to pay for their training or have them do it on their own.

 In addition to salary costs, your budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.